Dreamscent/Dreamscent.github.io/_posts/2020-02-05-VHL-Completed.md

  - VHL
 ---

-Disclaimer: This post is still fresh and subject to changes in the coming days

 I may be behind schedule in what I initially planned last year, but I have completed both Virtual Hacking Labs Certifications.
 Those who know me personally would know that I had some issues in real life which affected my morale late last year.
 This eventually led to me missing out completing both certifications by 3 Advanced+ machines.
 An extension was made for 1 month for report writing(and redoing screenshots if needed).